Could the Glazers lose their public enemy No.1 tag at Manchester United?

 FROM NOODLES TO TIRES

-A world record 750 million pound 10-year kit deal with Adidas, signed last year, underlined United as commercial leaders in soccer.
-That followed a seven-year $559 million shirt branding deal with General Motors’ Chevrolet.
+A world record 750 million pound 10-year kit deal with Adidas, signed last year, underlined United as commercial leaders in football.
+That followed a seven-year $559 million shirt branding deal with General Motors’ (GM.N) Chevrolet.

 Commercial income will eventually make up over half of revenue, up from 29 percent when the Glazers arrived, brokerage Jefferies says, pointing to the club's 17 global sponsors now versus 10 in 2012, and 95 total categories earmarked for marketing from 40 three years ago.